ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 .. note::

-   Theses transmitters are a real bargain.
+   Theses transmitters are feature packed for their price.
 You can buy them from different locations e.g. `Craft and Theory <http://www.craftandtheoryllc.com/packageq>`__, `Aloft Hobbies <https://alofthobbies.com/catalogsearch/result/?cat=0&q=X9D>`__ .

 The `FrSky Taranis RC Transmitter <https://www.frsky-rc.com/product/taranis-q-x7-2/>`__ is a high quality `OpenTX <http://www.open-tx.org/downloads.html>`__ (open source firmware) enabled RC Transmitter that is compatible with a wide variety of high quality FrSky PPM-Sum and S.Bus compatible receivers.

 One of the major advantages of the Taranis is that it can receive and display telemetry data **directly from ArduPilot** and on-board FrSky telemetry sensors, such as flight mode, GPS status, current drawn and cell voltages, and even ArduPilot messages, that can be added to your vehicle.
 For more information, see :ref:`FrSky telemetry <common-frsky-telemetry>`.

-Both the Taranis X9D Plus and the Taranis Q X7 have integrated ACCST 2.4GHz transmitters that are compatible with X series FrSky receivers such as the very popular X8R or the newer and lighter XSR receivers. *This means that an additional JR type transmitter module is not required.* If needed, both the Taranis X9D Plus and the Taranis Q X7 have JR module bays for external radio transmitters.
+The Taranis transmitters have integrated ACCST 2.4GHz transmitters that are compatible with X series FrSky receivers such as the very popular X8R or the newer and lighter XSR receivers. *This means that an additional JR type transmitter module is not required.* If needed, both the Taranis X9D Plus and the Taranis QX7 have JR module bays for external radio transmitters.

-Features that we like are:
+Advantages of the FrSky systems:

 * 2.4GHz ACCST frequency hopping radio transmitter with range that is sufficient for most VLOS applications
 * Quad Ball Bearing Gimbals
 * Audio Speech Outputs (values, alarms, settings, etc.)
 * Vibration Alerts
 * Receiver Signal Strength Indicator (RSSI) Alerts
-* Open source firmware OpenTx
+* Open source firmware OpenTx, and a significant user base
 * Flash via USB
 * High visibility LCD screen
-* Very reliable and low latency telemetry with matched FrSky receiver
+* Reliable and low latency telemetry with matched FrSky receiver
 * Removable MicroSD card to store sounds, voices, models and custom scripts

-The Taranis X9D and Taranis Q X7 can run the :ref:`FlightDeck <common-frsky-flightdeck>` telemetry user interface.
+The Taranis transmitters can run the :ref:`Yappu Telemetry <common-frsky-yappu>` or :ref:`FlightDeck <common-frsky-flightdeck>` telemetry user interface.

 .. image:: ../../../images/FD-X9-1.jpg
     :target: http://www.craftandtheoryllc.com/feature
-    :width: 60 %
+    :width: 40 %
     :align: center

 FrSky X Receivers